 Inner beauty tip: If you get bags around eyes, you could just be dehydrated.
 The thin skin around your eyes is one of the first places to show signs of skin dehydration and ageing.
 You may find that increasing your daily water intake gives your skin a natural hydration boost and reduces bags.

-Adding fresh, homemade juices to your daily routine is another great way to give your health and energy levels a boost.
-If you need some juicing inspiration, read our blog post: Delicious detox juice recipes from Think Press.
+Adding fresh, homemade juices to your healthy living routine is another great way to give your energy levels a boost.
+If you need some juicing inspiration, read our blog post: Delicious detox juice recipes.

 Before the invention of refrigerators, fermentation was a vital method for preserving fresh foods like vegetables, meat and dairy.
 Fermented foods such as sauerkraut, kimchi and kefir are rich in prebiotics which are essential for healthy body function as well as being an anti-ageing miracle.